-- 1. Contact other waiver CM via phone or mail 8.39 Intro Letter to Other Waiver CM - 2.
-Required contacts with member and Primary Care Provider - 3.
-Completion of DHS 3428H/MnCHOICES MCO-HRA and 3428H Care plan/MnC support plan every 365 days - 4.
-For members who are asking to change to EW, the Care Coordinator must complete a DHS 3428 LTCC/R-MnCHOICES if one hasn't been completed. - 5.
-Enter assessment into Bridgeview.
-CC does not need to enter the date of the other waiver CM's assessment. - 6.
-Mid-year member contact and monitoring of goals completed on 3428H Care Plan/MnC support plan - 7.
-Transition of Care activities - 8.
+- 4. Enter assessment into Bridgeview.
+CC does not need to enter the date of the other waiver CM's assessment. - 5.
+Mid-year member contact and monitoring of goals completed on Support Plan - 6.
+Transition of Care activities - 7.
 Blue Plus Care Coordinator is responsible for authorizing state plan home care services, including PCA.
-The CC must review and approve the assessment(s) provided by the other waiver case manager and follow the processes outlined in the Home Health Care Authorization and PCA Services for members open to non-EW waiver sections. - a.
-Care Coordinators are allowed to authorize state plan home care services if the member has refused the 3428H/MCO-HRA or has been unable to reach, as long as there is a completed comprehensive assessment done by the other case manager. - 9.
-Share MSHO supplemental benefits (as applicable) - 10.
+The CC must review and approve the assessment(s) provided by the other waiver case manager and follow the processes outlined in the Home Health Care Authorization and PCA Services for members open to non-EW waiver sections. - i.
+Care Coordinators are allowed to authorize state plan home care services if the member has refused the HRA-MCO or has been unable to reach if there is a completed comprehensive assessment done by the other case manager. - 8.
+Enter authorizations for MA Home Care including PCA into Bridgeview. - 9.
+Share MSHO supplemental benefit information (as applicable) - 10.
 Discuss MSHO enrollment with MSC+ enrollees (as applicable) - 11.
-Sign and date the member's care plan.
+Sign and date the member's Support Plan. - 12.
+Obtain member/responsible party signature on Support Plan.

-- 12. Obtain member/responsible party signature on care plan. - 13.
-Provide a copy of 3428H Care Plan or MnCHOICES MCO-HRA/MnC support plan to the member and other waiver Case Manager - 14.
-Provide a copy of 3428H Care Plan or MnCHOICES MCO-HRA/MnC support plan or a care plan summary letter to the Primary Care Provider. - 15.
-Enter Screening Document(s) following the directions as outlined in DHS Instructions for Completing and Entering the LTC Screening Document in MMIS for the MSHO and MSC+ Programs (DHS-4669). - a.
-Refer to section: Entry of LTC Screening Document information into MMIS. - 16.
-Complete a new DHS 3428H/Mn CHOICES MCO-HRA within 365 calendar days. - For members on other waivers (DD, CAC, CADI & BI), do not enter waiver service agreements into Bridgeview.
+- 13. Provide a copy of MnCHOICES HRA-MCO/Support Plan to the member and other waiver Case Manager - 14.
+Provide a copy of MnCHOICES HRA-MCO/Support Plan or a Support Plan summary letter to the Primary Care Provider. - 15.
+For members on other waivers (DD, CAC, CADI & BI), do not enter waiver service agreements into Bridgeview.